kiddo-capstone/kiddo-backend/README.md

 ## For Local Setup
 - clone this repo locally
 - install ruby and rails
+- install the latest packages:
+`$bundle`
-- Install the 'Figaro' gem
+- Install the 'Figaro' gem (which will create an application.yml file and will add it to your .gitignore file).
 `$bundle exec figaro install`<br>
-should install the Figaro gem which will create an `config/application.yml` file and will add it to your .gitignore file<br>
-you then neeed to add the below environmental variables to your application.yml file:<br>
+- you then neeed to add the below environmental variables to your application.yml file:<br>
 `S3_ACCESS_KEY_ID: <get key from BE teammate>`<br>
 `S3_SECRET_ACCESS_KEY: <get key from BE teammate>`<br>
 - then run following commands from your terminal: